preeformance/python-games/README.md

-# Games
+# Python Practice
-Practice projects with a fun element

 While learning different languages, I wanted to have more hands-on practice.
-I found these fun little projects to work on.
+I found this fun little project to work on.